thirdplanetio/tp-dapp-sample/README.md

 # Prerequisites

+Note: You may also consider [tp-eth-hello](https://github.com/thirdplanetio/tp-eth-hello), which will guide you in setting up your development environment.

 ## npm

-Follow [installation instructions](https://www.npmjs.com/get-npm) for your OS.
+Follow the [installation instructions](https://www.npmjs.com/get-npm) for your OS.

 Then, for best practice purposes, update your `node` global installation prefix